Polly O'Hanlon

-Rosalind (Polly) O’Hanlon FBA is a early modern historian and specialist in the colonial history of India.
+Rosalind (Polly) O’Hanlon FBA is an early modern historian and specialist in the colonial history of India.
 She is a retired Professor in Indian History and Culture at the Faculty of Asian and Middle Eastern Studies, University of Oxford.
 O'Hanlon is an Emeritus Fellow of Clare College.
 She was elected as a Fellow of the British Academy in 2020.